Top 10 Beer Gardens in the Wye Valley and Forest of Dean

 The Moody Cow, near Ross-on-Wye – charming churns and private seating

 The Moody Cow is the perfect place to relax and enjoy superb food, drinks and hospitality in a delightful village setting.
 The beer garden is partly an area with umbrella covered wooden tables, surrounded by old milk churns and candle lanterns, with to one side The Grain Store, a delightful covered wooden seating area that can be booked, with its own log burner for that slightly more private summer evening.
 Children, dogs and muddy boots are all welcome at the pub.

-The Red Hart Inn, Blaisdon nr Longhope – piglets and paddling pool
+The Red Hart Inn, Blaisdon – village life and family fun

 An award-winning traditional village pub serving CAMRA accredited real ales, and good home cooked food.
-In the Summer visitors can enjoy the large fabulous garden for kids and dogs to swing, roam or slide, with a recently refurbished playground, while parents can take advantage of the more secluded patio area.
-There’s even a paddling pool with towels supplied on a mini washing line.
+Visitors can enjoy the large fabulous garden with amusements for kids to swing, roam or slide, with a recently refurbished playground, while parents can take advantage of the more secluded patio area.
+There’s even a paddling pool with towels supplied on a mini washing line in summer.
 The BBQ on the patio is used throughout summer and is available for private functions.
-Visit soon to meet a couple of piglets in the field behind the beer garden.

 The Kilcot Inn, Newent – African seating pods and Malvern views

 The Kilcot Inn sits where Gloucestershire meets Herefordshire, and is a traditional pub offering locally sourced, seasonal food made on site, a wide range of ales and ciders, and a well thought out wine list focusing on quality and value, which you can sit outside and enjoy.
 The patio area has African pods to sit in or visitors can walk through the rose garden and pass flower borders to the large field play area for the kids.
 From the beer garden you can gaze out at the Malvern Hills and the surrounding countryside.